 Example of Covalent Hydrides: SiH4 (silane)

-Example of Metallic Hydrides: TiH.
+Example of Metallic Hydrides: TiH aluminium, cadmium, magnesium, etc.

+Metal hydrides are also known as interstitial hydrides.
 They are formed when hydrogen molecule reacts with the d- and f-block elements.
 Metals of group 7, 8, and 9 do not form hydrides.
 They do conduct heat and electricity but not to the extent of their parent metals.

-Uses of Hydrides
+Uses of Hydride

 - Hydrides are highly significant in battery storage technologies such as nickel hydride batteries.